- Total Miles: 7.24

 We decided to hike via the Azalea Glen Trail because it’s more scenic and cuts through a meadow that was once the site of a seasonal Kumeyaay village.
 The Kumeyaay were the original residents of the Cuyamacas, dating as far back as 12000 BC!

 The trail begins by heading west via a single track that leads you through the campground.
-Seeing the Cuyamacas covered in snow is a real treat as it doesn’t snow here as much as the San Bernardino or Angeles forests.
+Seeing the Cuyamacas covered in snow is a real treat as snow storms aren’t as prevalent here compared to the San Bernardino or Angeles forests.

 Wooden bridges guide you over creeks, adding more delight to the snowy landscape.